Reporter or Editor Chicago Reporter

 - A knack for interviewing students and their families.
 You’re not afraid to pick up the phone or approach someone new and begin a conversation.

 - A firm grasp of AP style and proper grammar

 - The ability to accept feedback and use it to grow

 - A passion for education and the future of Chicago and its children

 - Ability to report in Spanish is a plus

 Note: We know that many strong candidates will not have all the skills we list.
 That’s OK.
 What else do you bring to the table?
 Please tell us!

 What will you be responsible for?

-- You’ll communicate and build relationships with readers and key players in the local community through our occasional open office hours and other events, regular morning newsletters, social media posts, and the reporting process.
+- You’ll communicate and build relationships with readers and key players in the local community through our regular morning newsletters, social media posts, reporting assignments, and Chalkbeat events.

 This is a full-time position with benefits.
-Chalkbeat offers a competitive salary, commensurate with experience, and a generous benefits package, including a paid winter recess from December 25 – January 1.
+Chalkbeat offers a competitive salary, commensurate with experience, and a generous benefits package, including a paid winter recess.

 Chalkbeat is the nonprofit news organization committed to covering one of America’s most important stories: the effort to improve schools for all children, especially those who have historically lacked access to a quality education.
 We are mission-driven journalists who believe that an independent local press is vital to ensuring that education improves.
 Currently in seven locations and growing, we seek to provide deep local coverage of education policy and practice that informs decisions and actions, leading to better schools.
 Read more about our mission and values.